camdorazio/cryptocurrency/README.md

 *Bitcoin* and *Ethereum* are both use cases of Blockchain Technology but with different purposes. <sup>5</sup>

-- *Bitocin* is a digital currency that people use as a form of payment.
-People transfer *Bitcoin* to and from each other or hold the currency long-term as an asset with value.
+- *Bitcoin* is a digital currency that people use as a form of payment.
+People transfer *Bitcoin* to and from each other or hold the currency long-term as an asset of value.

 - *Ethereum* is a programmable blockchain that people can build software on top of to create products and services.
-Due to the decentralized property of the blockchain, the software developers and programmers can build onto *Ethereum* with the ultimate goal of decentralized finance (DeFi).
+Due to the decentralized property of the blockchain, software developers and programmers can build onto *Ethereum* with the ultimate goal of decentralized finance (DeFi).
 The aim is for a movement to transform the current financial system into a more transparent and trustworthy system.

 - A good analogy would be that bitcoin is like iOS, and Ethereum is like Android (controlled vs open source).